OpenRockets/web-dev-error-solutions/errors/nextjs/handling-error-unexpected-token-in-json-at-position-0-in-next-js-api-routes/README.md

+# 🐞 Handling `Error: Unexpected token < in JSON at position 0` in Next.js API Routes

 This document addresses a common error encountered when developing API routes in Next.js: `Error: Unexpected token < in JSON at position 0`.
 This error typically arises when your API route returns HTML or a non-JSON response, while the client expects JSON.
 This often happens due to incorrect error handling, unintended rendering, or mismatched client-side expectations.